riidefi/mkw/README.md

 Every fully understood piece of reverse engineered data has been documented in a consistent doxygen style.

 ## Dependencies
-- DevKitPro (for the ppc-eabi assembler)
+- DevKitPro (for the ppc-eabi assembler, and gcc dependency files)
 - CodeWarrior compilers (in `tools`)
+- Ninja
 - Python 3
 - Place a copy of Mario Kart Wii's PAL binaries:
   - `artifacts/orig/pal/main.dol`
   - `artifacts/orig/pal/StaticR.rel`

 ## Python Workspace
+This build system assumes that a `python` command is available that points to a compatibly python 3 interpreter
 ### venv

 It is recommended to setup a Python virtual environment to simplify workspace setup.